devhelp323/vue-docs-v1/.github/pull_request_template.md

-# ⚠️⚠️⚠️ DISCLAIMER ⚠️⚠️⚠️:
+## Note

 Thanks for your interest in submitting a PR!
-At this time, because the docs are in beta, the team is currently in the midst of changes.
-As a result, **we are not ready for additional contributions yet**.
+At this time, because the docs are in beta, the team is currently in the midst of changes and we are not ready for additional contributions yet.

-## How can I provide feedback?

-To be respectful of your time and ideas, **please [create an issue](https://github.com/vuejs/docs-next/issues/new) instead of a pull request**.
-Otherwise, we will have to simply close your pull request at this time.
+To bring your issue to the team's attention though, we would recommend [creating an issue](https://github.com/vuejs/docs-next/issues/new) and we'll get to it when we can.

 Thanks for your understanding!